Volodymyr Shandra

-Volodymyr Mykolajovych Shandra (Володимир Миколайович Шандра) is Ukrainian politician and former Governor of Kyiv Oblast.
+Volodymyr Mykolajovych Shandra (Володимир Миколайович Шандра) is a Ukrainian politician and former Governor of Kyiv Oblast.

 Education

 Since 1981, he studied at the Faculty of Nuclear Power Plants and equipment for the Moscow Engineering Physics Institute (later — Obninsk Institute for Nuclear Power Engineering), specializing in thermal power engineer.
 In 2006 he graduated from the National Academy of Management, where he received a master's degree in finance.

-PhD in Economics.
+PhD in economics.
 He defended his thesis on technological innovation economy in innovative practice.

 Work Experience

 1980 — started his career grinder for the production association "Ternopil combine factory".

 1987 — after graduation he worked at the Khmelnytskyi Nuclear Power Plant, where he rose from the reactor operator's compartment, a senior engineer with repair and maintenance of equipment of the reactor compartment to the chief engineer of the control reactor.

 From 1992 to 2002 works in private sector of economics.

 Politics

 In 2002, Vladimir Shandra elected deputy of Ukraine under Yushchenko Bloc "Our Ukraine" (No. 39).
 He was Deputy Chairman of the Verkhovna Rada of Ukraine on Industrial Policy and Entrepreneurship.

 In the presidential election of 2004 was led by Khmelnytsky Regional Headquarters coalition "People Power".

 From February 2005 to August 2006 served as Minister of Industrial policy of Ukraine.

 In 2006–2007 — Advisor to the President of Ukraine.
 He was Chairman of the NGO "Institute for Social and Economic Development".

 In 2006–2008 — member of the supervisory board of the State Savings Bank of Ukraine and the State Export-Import Bank.

 In the parliamentary elections of 2007, ran for Parliament Bloc "Our Ukraine — People's Self-Defense" (No. 75).
 At the head of the electoral re-election headquarters in Khmelnytsky region.

 18 December 2007 – 11 March 2010 — Minister of Ukraine of Emergencies and Affairs of Population Protection from the Consequences of Chornobyl Catastrophe (appointed by the Supreme Council of Ukraine No. 10-VI of 18 December 2007 and dismissed by the Verkhovna Rada of Ukraine on 11 March 2010 number 1965-VI).

 He was a member of the party "People's Union "Our Ukraine".

 On 2 March 2014 Acting President Oleksandr Turchynov appointed Shandra Governor of Kyiv Oblast.
 Shandra resigned from this post on 27 January 2016.
 Seven days later he was appointed as advisor to President Petro Poroshenko.